Happy 2023! For a lot of us, the new year means a fresh start and brings resolve to take better care of our bodies.

 Here’s another myth that LMTs used to circulate in the early 2000s… that massage breaks up lactic acid in the muscles after a long run or hard workout.

-Other Benefits to Massage Therapy
+Other Benefits of Massage Therapy

 Don’t worry.
 Although I’m not gonna claim to detox your body…there are still plenty of reasons for regular massages, & benefits from receiving even an occasional massage.